JamesDevTest/JamesDevTest/Examples/Jira/Jira.md

 # Jira (WIP)

-Example of Using Python and Selenium to Control a Web Page in Firefox
+# Example of bug report

 * In this example, I'm logging into the EasyJet website.
 The code is as follows: